Circular from Ampthill through Steppingley

 This leads to a bridge over the M1, and then straight on down a field edge, hedge right.
 Go to the right of a large ash to follow the path down the edge of a belt of trees to a kissing gate where the path turns right.
 Follow the field edge, hedge left to the next kissing gate.
 Turn left and follow the path down the field edge and then straight on descending over an open field.
 Before the descent one can see the Greensand Ridge Walk continuing on the other side of the valley, but for the current walk one leaves it by turning left along the lane in the valley bottom.

 The lane goes back under the M1, turns left and comes to a junction.
 Take the footpath ahead which bisects the junction.
 It goes diagonally uphill to a wood, turns right along the edge of the wood and then at the very narrowest part of the wood turns left through it.
 On the other side turn right again along the far edge of the woods.
 At the end of the woods take the path that goes between two large ash trees and diagonally over a field to the right hand edge of Steppingley, seen ahead.
 Although a little way from Woburn this is another village within the Duke of Bedford's estate and the estate influence can be seen in the village including the church rebuilt in 1860 and replacing a much older building.
 Fortunately the Bedfords never seem to have been influenced by the 19th Century temperance movement so there is a pub here for refreshment.
 The footpath comes out to a lane.
 Turn left into the village.
 Pass, or call in at, the French Horn and the church on the left, walking up Church End to a big swing gate into fields.
 Turn left down a broad track down the field edge.
 It descends and where it dog legs left/right leave it to go right over a bridge and then turn left along a path which does not follow but which is parallel at varying distances with the field edge.
 Just before reaching a road turn right over a bridge.
 This brings you out onto the road where you turn left over a bridge and then right down a footpath along the field edge, hedge left.
 Having crossed another bridge the path slants right rather indistinctly over grass, aiming for bushes to the right of a prominent red building.
-As you approach you see steps going up the side of the railway embankment to a place where you can cross the tracks.
-(Obviously CARE is needed but there are good sight lines and a refuge between up and down lines so you can cross in two stages.)
+As you approach you see steps going up the side of the railway embankment to a place where you can cross the tracks using a footbridge.

 |Ordnance Survey Landranger 153||Sheet Map||1:50k||BUY|